 Another opportunity for foreign companies is to gain visibility by sponsoring professional gaming teams or events.
 Popular eSport gamers are seen as China Key Opinion Leaders (KOLs).
 Sometimes, these KOLs are paid to organize gaming events in which they compete with other KOLs while being watched by thousands of people around the world.
 The revenue generated from advertisements during competitive events is predicted to increase to more than $1 billion by 2021.

 The image below represents the International, an annual esports world championship tournament for the video game Dota 2 which also takes place in China.

 Cooperation between FMCG/fast food restaurant chains and videogames

-The cross-border promotion with FMCG (Fast-moving consumer goods) and fast food restaurant chains has become another trend in the recent years.
+The cross-border promotion with FMCG (Fast-moving consumer goods) and fast food restaurant chains have become another trend in recent years.
 For example, the cooperation between Pringles and CrossFire, Tencent’s video game.